If you have not heard of Microsoft Excel, well… Google it! We’re not judging you or anyone for that matter. Let’s just sweep this under the rug.

 Holding productive meetings is no rocket science.
-Using an intuitive tool, coming with a right set of features usually does the trick.
+Using an intuitive tool, coming with the right set of features usually does the trick.
 Or, to put in simple words – start using nTask!

-nTask saves your day by providing extensive meeting management options which you can easily utilize to up your meeting management game.
+nTask saves your day by providing extensive meeting management options that you can easily utilize to up your meeting management game.

 Through nTask, you can: